Wednesday, July 30, 2025

 I am a product more of my decisions and choices than of conditions.
 I do not allow present circumstances or past conditioning to determine my responses to the challenges that I face.

-I learn from a wide variety of sources; from books, films, video and audio programs, from the Bible and Christian works; from examples, changemakers, gate keepers, teachers, and from all of life itself.
+I learn from a wide variety of sources; from books, films, video and audio programs, from examples, changemakers, gate keepers, teachers, and from all of life itself.

 From all that I learn, I teach and give to those in need as much as I can.